dsa-ntc/birminghamdsa.github.io/_posts/2022-12-11-bham-dsa-dec2022-general-meeting.md

 short_description: "RSVP here for the Zoom info for Bham DSA's December general meeting on Sunday, December 11 at 7:00PM CT."
 ---

-Our December general meeting is now on Sunday, December 11 at 7:00PM CT!
+Our December general meeting is on Sunday, December 11 at 7:00PM CT!

 Get updates from all our chapter organizing, including labor solidarity, mutual aid and socialist feminist organizing, our AfroSocialists section, and much more! <i>This is a great meeting for those who are DSA-curious.</i>